alfogrillo/cocos2dx-gesture-recognizers/README.md

 **Android**

-1. Create a new cocos2d-x project
+- Create a new cocos2d-x project:
 ```
 	cocos new -l cpp <project name>
 ```
-2. Delete Classes e Resources classes of the sample project and add those of this repository
+- Delete Classes e Resources classes of the sample project and add those of this repository
-3. Add the source file of this repo in `proj.andorid/jni/Android.mk`
+- Add the source file of this repo in `proj.andorid/jni/Android.mk`

 Contact: drakon.cocos@gmail.com